soukainaElGhaldy/Bitcoin-Twitter-sentiment-Dashbord/README.md

+# Bitcoin Twitter Sentiments Dashboard
+(Screenshots are better illustrated with the dark mode)

 The student created a Dashbord that illustrates the Bitcoin Twitter Sentiments.
-You can open the app on your computer by running : `streamlit run dashbord.py`
+You can open the app on your computer by running : `streamlit run dashbord.py`.

 The data from this project goes from september to October 2021.
 Data was extracted from Binance & Twitter and cleaned beforehand.
-Any improvement idea is very welcome.
+All ideas for improvement are welcome.

 Please find below what the app looks like :